JK Drum Solutions: Drum Set Instruction, Transcriptions and Educational Podcasts

 "Well at least you're doing what you love to do."

-Yeah and musicians also have to make an effort to not hate themselves for it.
+Do people say this to hookers?
+So yes musicians also have to make an effort to not hate themselves for the fact the love music.
 The constant hustle that is required, the absolutely unfair wage and time requirements...yeah, something more has to carry you through this - but no, it doesn't make it okay because I love to play drums - it actually makes it worse.
-Would I say to someone who works in HR, "Yeah the pressures of your job are soul-sucking and the higher-ups in your company have the ethics of a low-level demon but at least you love working with people."?
+And perhaps to add a practical thought on this - one can have a day job and still be a musician.
+This is a whole discussion unto itself - read about it!

 Ultimately you begin to wonder if thoughtless statements and questions are just airing grievances by those who resent not having the courage to follow-through on their own interests.
 Then again such people wouldn't have the depth to have a desire for self-actualization in the first place.

-It's not that I'm offended per se by these things but that I am utterly bored by this kind of palaver.
+It's not that I'm offended per se by these things but that I am utterly bored by this kind of palaver when it's insistent.
 It is completely different when a person is sincerely interested and it's not hard to tell.
 Some think being a musician is a pretend career and we'd like them to pat us on the head like a nice doggy, after which I usually pee on their foot.

 Thoughts?
 Comments?
 Criticisms?
 I'm open to read your thoughts!